Error Handling

 print(f"Error: {e}")

-With the new implementation that relies on the ResultOrError idiom, the function returns the lief.PE.PE_TYPE value is everything is ok and in the case of a processing error, it returns a lief.lief_errors.
+With the new implementation that relies on the ResultOrError idiom, the function returns the lief.PE.PE_TYPE value if everything is correct, and returns a lief.lief_errors in case of a processing error.

 The user can handle this new interface by using the isinstance() function or by comparing the value with a lief.lief_errors attribute: